amelliia/SQL-/README.md

 ### Removing Duplicates
 To deal with duplicate records, I used the ROW_NUMBER() function.
 I grouped the data by invoice number, stock code, description, quantity, price, customer ID, and country.
 Each row in a group was then given a sequence number based on the invoice date.
 I kept only the first entry from each group and removed the rest, which ensured that only unique transactions remained.
 ### Final Dataset
 Once I completed all the cleaning steps, I created a new table called retail.
 This table includes only rows where CustomerID is not NULL, all quantities and prices are positive, and all duplicate records have been removed.
-The dataset is now clean and ready for analysis. how to make it ingitbub that
+The dataset is now clean and ready for analysis.

 ## Cohort Analysis